the Creative Commons Attribution 4.0 License.

 The cosmic noise absorption from KAIRA during the three types of PsA is shown in Fig. 7.
 During PPA, the CNA is relatively high compared to the other two types.
 Based on this figure, the absorption during PPA after 2 MLT shows high values, while the absorption due to APA starts to decline.
 CNA values during APA are predominantly below 0.5 dB; however, during PPA a substantial number of data points have values above 0.5 dB and reach values greater than 1 dB.
 Most of the high CNA values are observed during the late MLT period (after 3 MLT), which is consistent with the period of high ionization at lower altitudes observed by the EISCAT radars (see Fig. 6).
 On average, CNA index values during PPA are also higher, at 0.33 dB, compared to PA (0.23 dB) and APA (0.17 dB) as shown by the color-coded lines in Fig. 7.

 The primary purpose of this study is to investigate the differences in fluxes and energies of electrons during different types of pulsating aurora using EISCAT radar electron measurements and KAIRA riometric observations as proxies.
 Based on keograms generated from high-resolution (∼10 s) KIL and ABK ASC images, we identified 39 APA, 35 PPA, and 18 PA types, with a total of 92 events, also observed by EISCAT radar.
 From the collective duration of time, APA was observed for a substantial period of time of 58 h, followed by PPA for 43 h and PA for 21 h.
 Grono and Donovan (2020) reported the highest probability occurrence of APA and lowest occurrence of PPA using 10 years of ASC data from North America.
 In our study, PPA was more dominant than PA.
-The location and precipitation energy of the magnetospheric electrons responsible for the different types of PsA have been reported to be different (Yang et al.2019; Grono and Donovan2020).
-The change in the patch sizes during PsAs is also suggested to be an indication of energy deposition in the atmosphere (Partamies et al.2017, 2019).
+The location and precipitation energy of the magnetospheric electrons responsible for the different types of PsA have been reported to be different (Yang et al., 2019; Grono and Donovan, 2020).
+The change in the patch sizes during PsAs is also suggested to be an indication of energy deposition in the atmosphere (Partamies et al., 2017, 2019).
 However, detailed studies about the precipitation energies and the mechanisms behind different structures of PsA are still required.
 The magnitude of the maximum electron density and its altitude provide both the flux and the energy information about the precipitating PsA electrons.
 From the electron density measurements, the differences in the magnitude of the electron density and the height of the maximum electron density among the three types of PsA were significant.
 The statistical findings presented in this study suggested that PPA has a higher energy range compared to PA and APA types, on average.
 This is contrary to the results from Yang et al. (2019), which reported that APA has a higher energy range compared to PPA.
 We used KAIRA CNA data to further show the differences in energy deposition during the different PsAs.
 Yang et al. (2019) analyzed CNA from a riometer in Canada to study 12 PsA events (7 APA and 6 PPA) and showed that CNA is systematically higher during APA than during PPA.
 They suggested that APA has a higher energy range than PPA by further providing evidence from a single event of FAST satellite measurements of electron energy.
 However, in this statistical study, which has a significant number of events for each PsA type, we found that PPA electron energies often have a higher energy range than APA, and PA energies lie in between the two.
-It has been established that both CNA (Wild et al.2010; Rodger et al.2012) and pulsating aurora (Jones et al.2009; Partamies et al.2017) extend over a range of altitudes.
+It has been established that both CNA (Wild et al., 2010; Rodger et al., 2012) and pulsating aurora (Jones et al., 2009; Partamies et al., 2017) extend over a range of altitudes.
 Thus, such a contradiction might depend on which altitude the pulsating aurora and CNA were observed at.
 It is also possible to find cases where energies of APA electrons are higher than those of PPA electrons, specifically in the energy range below the energy limit (30 keV) measured by FAST.
-The stopping altitude of these electrons is above 95 km (Turunen et al.2009).
+The stopping altitude of these electrons is above 95 km (Turunen et al., 2009).
 However, in this study, most of the energy (ionization) differences between the types were observed below 100 km.
-This suggests that in a higher energy range (>30 keV) PPA electrons' energy is typically higher than that of APA electrons.
+This suggests that in a higher energy range ( keV) PPA electrons' energy is typically higher than that of APA electrons.
 Riometers also respond to precipitating electrons below 30 keV; such particles deposit their energy above 90 km, which is the D region in Fig. 6.
 To further explore the energy difference between PsA types, we use the KAIRA CNA.
 The CNA values from KAIRA suggest that the PPA electrons have higher energies to ionize at lower altitudes as compared to APA.
 The KAIRA CNA observations showed that the values could reach 1 dB, specifically during PPA types.
 Such high absorption values are comparable to values during auroral substorms.
 However, the average CNA values during APA, PPA, and PA were 0.17, 0.33, and 0.23 dB, respectively (Fig. 7).

 In the late MLT sector (after 5 MLT), PPA and PA are more common with higher electron density at a lower altitude (see Fig. 6).
 In this study, the occurrence of PA was entirely confined to after 2 MLT.
 The non-existence of PA before magnetic midnight is also reported by Grono and Donovan (2020).
 APA is dominant between 2 and 5 MLT, which is also consistent with their study.
 In terms of the order of occurrence, APA tends to be more dominant first, and then PPA or PA follows.
 Such an order of occurrence is also reported in Grono and Donovan (2020).
 As pointed out in their study, it is still unclear if APA is the onset of the two PsA types.
 However, this order of occurrence is also an indication that PPA and PA might be associated with higher energies as compared to APA.
-In the radiation belt, both the distribution of energetic electrons and chorus wave activity are dependent on MLT (Aryan et al.2014; Allison et al.2017).
+In the radiation belt, both the distribution of energetic electrons and chorus wave activity are dependent on MLT (Aryan et al., 2014; Allison et al., 2017).
 Allison et al. (2017) showed the persistence of a high flux of electrons with energy >30 keV throughout the dawn sector.
 On the other hand, Aryan et al. (2014) showed that chorus wave activity is dominant in the morning-to-noon period.
-Thus, the higher electron density observed late in the morning in this study could be the result of the combination of the two, which include the source and mechanisms for energetic electron precipitation (see, e.g., Lam et al.2010).
+Thus, the higher electron density observed late in the morning in this study could be the result of the combination of the two, which include the source and mechanisms for energetic electron precipitation (see, e.g., Lam et al., 2010).
 Oyama et al. (2017) also suggested that the auroral patch formation in the post-midnight-to-dawn sector is associated with the development of energetic electron precipitation, despite the low level of geomagnetic activity.
 Hosokawa and Ogawa (2015) also reported the descent of the peak electron density associated with an increase in precipitation energy in the later MLT sector.
 Their statistical study of 21 PsA events showed that the peak height of PsA moves below 100 km after 6 MLT.
 The layer thickness of the categories is also observed to be different.
 PPA is the thickest structure, at 40 km, while PA is the thinnest structure, at 20 km.
 Thus, the thick ionization layer during PPA is also associated with precipitating electrons with a broader energy spectrum.
 This further indicates that the PPA is the most important PsA type in the D region.

 In this study, we found a significant ionization of around 70 km during PPA and PA, which corresponds to 200 keV energy.
-Such hard precipitation at this altitude is capable of changing the chemistry of the atmosphere by destroying mesospheric ozone (Turunen et al.2016; Tesema et al.2020).
+Such hard precipitation at this altitude is capable of changing the chemistry of the atmosphere by destroying mesospheric ozone (Turunen et al., 2016; Tesema et al., 2020).
 The type of PsA most likely to contribute largely to such destruction of ozone is PPA (Fig. 6).
 Most of the low fluxes in the higher-energy end of PsA spectra observed by Tesema et al. (2020) might account for APA types.
 This probable energy spectra difference from satellite measurements among the categories should be investigated in the future.
 If exclusively associated with APA, the low-flux scenario with no chemical changes in their study also suggests that it could be possible to visually differentiate which type causes chemical changes and which does not.

 By combining ASC images and EISCAT radar experiments, we identified 39 APA, 35 PPA, and 18 PA types.
 We used the ionization level to investigate the electron flux and energy range difference between them.
 The CNA measured by the KAIRA riometer is also used to support the observations.
 The ionization level during PPA was considerably larger than APA in the region below 100 km.
 However, the ionization level above 100 km has no significant difference between the two PsA types, while PA showed a low ionization level.
 Lower altitudes of the maximum electron density during PPA in the late MLT sector were observed.
 This suggests that the flux and energy of electrons during PPA are relatively higher than during APA.
-The CNA from KAIRA was also consistent with the EISCAT electron density results: higher CNA values during PPA (>0.5 dB) after 3 MLT and lower CNA values during APA (<0.5 dB) after 5 MLT.
+The CNA from KAIRA was also consistent with the EISCAT electron density results: higher CNA values during PPA ( dB) after 3 MLT and lower CNA values during APA ( dB) after 5 MLT.
 We also observed a high ionization level down to 70 km in EISCAT measurements, which corresponds to precipitation of relativistic electrons.
 The mechanisms responsible for the different types of PsA are still unclear, but on average this study showed that the precipitating electron spectra during the three types of PsA have significant differences, specifically in the higher-energy tail.
 To understand the sources of electrons during different types of pulsating auroras, an ideal combination of measurements would be satellite measurements in the magnetosphere, ground-based optical and radar measurements, and precipitation measurements from a low-latitude satellite.
 Such combinations will be sought in the future.

 The quick-look keograms for event selection are available at https://space.fmi.fi/MIRACLE/ASC/?page=keograms (Finnish Metrological Institute (FMI), 2020, last access: 28 June 2020).
 All-sky camera data are obtainable from the FMI-MIRACLE network database, which can be requested from FMI (kirsti.kauristie@fmi.fi).
-High-resolution keograms generated from ASC images and the PsA category event list are available at https://doi.org/10.6084/m9.figshare.12559127 (Tesema2020).
+High-resolution keograms generated from ASC images and the PsA category event list are available at https://doi.org/10.6084/m9.figshare.12559127 (Tesema, 2020).
 The 1 min resolution of EISCAT data used in this analysis is available at http://portal.eiscat.se/schedule/schedule.cgi (EISCAT Scientific Association, 2020, last access: 28 June 2020).
 The interferometric riometry images and keograms are based on cross-correlation statistics data, which are available on request from the KAIRA PI, Sodankylä Geophysical Observatory, http://www.sgo.fi/KAIRA (Sodankylä Geophysical Observatory, 2020).

 The supplement related to this article is available online at: https://doi.org/10.5194/angeo-38-1191-2020-supplement.